trodge/terraform-provider-google/website/docs/r/vmwareengine_private_cloud.html.markdown

 # ----------------------------------------------------------------------------
 subcategory: "Cloud VMware Engine"
 description: |-
-  / Represents a private cloud resource.
+  Represents a private cloud resource.
 ---

 # google\_vmwareengine\_private\_cloud

-/ Represents a private cloud resource.
+Represents a private cloud resource.
 Private clouds are zonal resources.

-~> **Warning:** This resource is in beta, and should be used with the terraform-provider-google-beta provider.
-See [Provider Versions](https://terraform.io/docs/providers/google/guides/provider_versions.html) for more details on beta resources.

 To get more information about PrivateCloud, see: